Johan de Ridder

 Johan de Ridder (Pretoria, 21 January 1927 – Pretoria, 29 January 2013) was a South African architect noted for his contribution to religious and public architecture.

+Johan de Ridder was the son of Johannes Andries (Dries) de Ridder and Cecile de Ridder.

 Biography

 Of the major Afrikaner church-architects, including for example Gerard Moerdijk, Wynand Louw, Hendrik Vermooten and J. Anthonie Smith, he designed and built the largest number of churches for the Reformed Churches in South Africa.
-In terms of public architecture, a prominent contribution is the Land Bank building in Pretoria.
+In terms of public architecture, a prominent contribution is the Land Bank building in Pretoria and the Conservatoire of Music (1960) at North-West University described by Federico Freschi as a "a sculptural tour de force in the Brazilian idiom".